Peacem4kr/file2prompt/README.md

 ### Step 4: Create an Automation

+The automation is required to trigger the integration to run once (sending the input file to the LLM and returning a respond)

 ```
 alias: File2prompt - Send file to Llama (via shell)
 description: Trigger sending file contents to the LLM